fermga/TNFR-LFS/docs/api_reference.md

 apex, and exit together with an ``active_phase`` selector and the ``dominant_nodes`` mapping that lists the subsystems driving each phase.
-The per-phase :class:`Goal` instances define not only the target ΔNFR and Sense Index averages but also:
+The per-phase :class:`Goal` instances define not only the target ΔNFR and Sense Index averages but also longitudinal/lateral ΔNFR objectives and the relative weighting between them.
+These values are propagated to :class:`Microsector` objects (``phase_axis_targets``/``phase_axis_weights``) so downstream recommenders and exporters can highlight whether the microsector demands longitudinal support (bias de frenos, bloqueo del diferencial) or lateral balance (barras, toe, alineaciones).

 * ``nu_f_target`` – the weighted natural frequency of the fastest nodes in the phase.